Botev Plovdiv: Post-communist transition and decline (1990–2010)

-Hristolov takeover, financial implosion (1999–2010)

 On 19 March 1999 Botev was acquired by Dimitar Hristolov.
 This day marked the beginning of difficult years for the club.
 In the 2000–01 season, the team was relegated to B PFG, after playing 47 years in the A PFG.
 Botev spent one season in the second division and quickly returned to the top flight, but in 2004 the club was relegated for the second time.
 From 2005 to 2009 the club played in the A PFG, but in the second part of the league table.

 In September 2009, Botev Plovdiv set an unusual record after fielding seven Italian players in the 1–2 away loss against Litex Lovech, becoming the first A PFG club to feature that many foreigners from the same nationality.

 On 24 February 2010, Botev Plovdiv were administratively relegated from A PFG due to financial difficulties.
 Botev's opponents were awarded 3–0 wins by default during the second half of the season.

-2010–present
+Financial crisis, recovery and recent history (2010–present)

 Following the financial collapse in 2010, Botev Plovdiv were relegated to the third level of Bulgarian football, the amateur V Group for the 2010–11 season.
 The club was completely rebuilt on an administrative level, several Bulgarian players with first league and international experience helped the team return to B Group, such as striker Atanas Kurdov, midfielder Todor Timonov, captain Nikolay Manchev, and goalkeeper Armen Ambartsumyan.
 The club went unbeaten and won their regional third league, and thus gained promotion to the second level of Bulgarian football.

 A new coach was hired for the 2011–12 B Group season.
 Petar Houbchev, who had previous international experience both as a player and manager, succeeded Kostadin Vidolov.
 The lack of good results, however, saw Hubchev sacked from his position in October 2011.
 Botev Plovdiv then reached an agreement with a new head coach – Milen Radukanov, who didn't show good results either.
 Therefore, Kostadin Vidolov returned at the helm of the club and succeeded in gaining promotion to the first level of Bulgarian football, after a 2–0 win against Sportist Svoge in the play-offs.